From Dark Corner to DOT-COM:

 it means to "go to the polls."
 Going to the polls means sitting at

-your personal computer at home, at work, in an airplane, in a hotel room, or
+your personal computer at home, at work, in an airplane, in a hotel room, or on

-that Online Voting (OLV) is here, it is now, and it is probably more
+(OLV) is here, it is now, and it is probably more inevitable than many would

-inevitable than many would like to admit.
-Just as most election officials were
+like to admit.
+Just as most election officials were getting familiar with

-getting familiar with automated voter registration systems, they are now
+automated voter registration systems, they are now facing demands to let the

-facing demands to let the barbarians through the gates of their systems to
+barbarians through the gates of their systems to touch the most sacred of

-touch the most sacred of sacred election functions: voting.
+sacred election functions: voting.

 The arguments for OLV are direct, few, and